 4. Waipiro Bay

-If you want to experience first light, head to Waipiro Bay, located approximately 100 kilometres from Gisborne.
-Be one of the first people in the world to see the sun rise.
+If you want to experience the most amazing sunrise, head to Waipiro Bay, located approximately 200 kilometres from Auckland.
+Be one of the few to see and capture the sunrise there.
 Why not see last light as well in Hokianga!
 Watch the orange glow of the sun as it sets over the Hokianga Harbour in Northland.

 5. Awanah Beach